-Take a nice long look at the periodic table, Mendeleev's favorite creation.
+Take a good, long look at the periodic table, Mendeleev's favorite creation.
 Seriously.
 Check out the colors, the rows, the columns, and the symbols.
 Have you ever wondered why the table is the way that it is?
-What was good ol' Dmitri thinking when he put certain elements in one row and other elements in a different row?
-At first it might seem like a random mess of numbers and letters.
-There is, indeed, a method to the madness.
+What was good ol' Dmitri thinking when he put certain elements in one row and other elements in a different one?
+At first it may seem like a random mess of numbers and letters, but there is, indeed, a method to the madness.
 In fact, we might say it's elementary, my dear Watson.

 It's human nature to organize things.
 Librarians organize books.
 Cooks organize their kitchens.
 Who hasn't spent time organizing their Skittles to accurately reflect the rainbow?
 Chemists are no different than the rest of us.
 Okay, maybe they're a little different.

-The periodic table is the tool chemists have concocted to organize all of the elements, which are substances (like carbon or hydrogen) that cannot be decomposed into simpler substances.
+The periodic table is the tool chemists have concocted to organize all of the elements, which are substances (like carbon or hydrogen) that cannot decompose into simpler substances.
 You may have noticed the periodic table looks like a big rectangular-ish grid.
-Each element has its own cheat-sheet of chemical information found in a specific place within the grid.
+Each element has its own cheat sheet of chemical information found in a specific place within the grid.

-One piece of information found in every periodic table is the atomic number (located in the upper left-hand corner in the example above).
+One piece of information found in every periodic table is the atomic number (located in the upper-right corner in the example above).
 This value, unique to each element, indicates the number of protons present in the nucleus of an atom.
-For cobalt, the atomic number is 27, because all cobalt atoms have 27 protons.
+For cobalt, the atomic number is 27 because all cobalt atoms have 27 protons.
 Clever, is it not?

 All periodic tables also contain the chemical symbols for each element.
 These symbols are simple two-letter abbreviations of the elements' names.
-For many elements, like Cobalt, the symbol is just the first two letters of the name…like Co.
-For other elements the symbols are not as obvious.
+For many an element, the symbol is just the first two letters of its name, such as Co for cobalt.
+For other elements, the symbols are not as obvious.
 Mercury's chemical symbol, for example, is Hg.
-In case you are curious Hg is derived from the Latin word "hydrargyrum" meaning "liquid silver."
+In case you're curious, Hg is derived from the Latin word "hydrargyrum," which means "liquid silver."
 Very fitting if you ask us.

 One final piece of information found in the elemental box of most periodic tables is the atomic weight.
 As the name suggests, this is the mass of a single atom of the element.
 This information is very useful when solving all kinds of chemistry problems on exams and quizzes.

-The elements are placed in specific locations in the periodic table grid according to the way they look and act according to a concept called periodicity.
-(More on that later.)
-Within the grid there are rows and columns that help organize elements with similar properties together.
+The elements are placed in specific locations on the periodic table grid according to the way they look and act.
+This creates patterns in the table called periodicity (more on that later).
+Within the grid, there are rows and columns that help organize elements with similar properties together.
 So there was a method to Mendeleev's madness.

 Horizontal rows of the periodic table are called periods.

 Horizontal rows of the periodic table are called periods.
-Even though some boxes appear to be missing, all of the rows go left to right skipping over the blank areas.
+Even though some boxes appear to be missing, all of the rows go left to right, skipping over any blank areas.
 Every element in the same period has the same number of atomic orbitals.
 These orbitals (s, p, d, and f) are the area around an atom where its electrons are most likely to be found.

 Vertical columns in the periodic table are called groups (or families).

-The vertical columns in the periodic table are called groups (or families, depending on who you ask).
+The vertical columns in the periodic table are called groups or families (depending on whom you ask).
 The left-most column is called group one.
 The next group is called group two.
 Any guess what the third column is called?
-Hint: It starts with group and ends with three.
+Hint: it starts with group and ends with three.

-Each element in a particular group has the same number of valence electrons in their outer orbital.
+Each element in a particular group has the same number of valence electrons in its outer orbital.
 For example, lithium (Li) and sodium (Na) are both members of the group one club.
 Lithium has a valence electron configuration of 2s1, while sodium has a configuration of 3s1.
 This similarity is significant because valence electrons are the ones that form chemical bonds with other elements.
-In other words, elements of the same group tend to exhibit similar reactivity and tastes in music.
+In other words, elements of the same group tend to exhibit similar reactivity, not to mention taste in music.

 The periodic table is also split into four blocks: s = red, p = green, d = yellow, and f = blue.

-To further complicate things and make your studies of the periodic table even more complicated, the periodic table is also broken into four blocks.
+To further complicate your studies, the periodic table is also broken into four blocks.
 Check out the table above.
 Seriously, check it out.
 We'll wait.

 The first two columns (shown in red) comprise the s-block.
 The next 10 columns (shown in yellow) comprise the d-block.
 We'll let you use your super powers of deduction to determine the location of the p-block and the f-block.
 The highest-energy electrons of each element in a block belong to the same atomic orbital type.
 In other words, elements in the s-block have their highest energy electrons in an s orbital, while elements in the d-block have their highest energy electrons in a d-orbital.